humanlayer/genai-the-good-parts/02-chats-and-prompting-techniques/README.md

 ## Assignment

-Pick one of your favorite social media or blog content creators, and write a few-shot prompt that teaches the LLM to mimic their style, and produces a new post that matches the style.
+Pick one of your favorite social media or blog content creators, and write a few-shot prompt/script that teaches the LLM to mimic their style, and produces a new post that matches the style.

 ## Next Steps

-From here, you're ready to start learning about (Coming soon) Function and Tool Calling.
+From here, you're ready to start learning about [Function and Tool Calling](../03-intro-to-tool-calling/README.md).

-## Aside - Instruct Tuning and PromptML
+## Aside - Instruct Tuning and ChatML

 Understanding the evolution of language models helps in crafting more effective prompts.

 ### Early vs. Instruct-Tuned Models
 - Early models: Designed for simple text completion, requiring creative prompting for specific tasks.
 - Instruct-tuned models (circa 2021-2022): Fine-tuned to understand and follow explicit instructions.

+See [Chapter-XX Taking the Rails off: Raw Completions APIs](../xx-taking-the-rails-off/README.md) for a deep dive into non-chat interfaces to LLMs.

 ### Instruct Tuning Mechanics
 - Uses special tokens to delineate parts of the input (instruction, context, output format).